CRFsuite - Tutorial

 Training and testing data

-This tutorial demonstrates the use of CRFsuite for text chunking, which is to divide a text into syntactically correlated parts of words.
-We use the training and testing data distributed by the CoNLL 2000 shared task.
-Necessary scripts for this tutorial are included under example/CoNLL2000 directory in the CRFsuite distribution.
+This tutorial uses the training and testing data distributed by the CoNLL 2000 shared task.
+Necessary scripts for this tutorial are included under example directory in the CRFsuite distribution.
 Firstly, move the current directory to the example directory and download the training and testing data from their website:

 $ wget http://www.cnts.ua.ac.be/conll2000/chunking/train.txt.gz